dwyafon/pure-react/README.md

-# Practising React with exercises from Dave Ceddia's Pure React
+# Practising React with exercises and projects from Dave Ceddia's Pure React